 Located in North Central Florida, Gainesville resides in beautiful Alachua County and is the proud home of the University of Florida.
-As we have discovered, there is so much to do and see in the vibrant college city that a few days isn’t enough time.
-Granted, we also went to High Springs and Newberry during our visit and didn’t get to spend as much time in Gainesville.
-It’s a city we would like to spend more time in and explore.
+There is so much to do and see in the vibrant college city from getting lost in nature at the bottom of a sinkhole to tasting award wining craft beer.
+This is a short list of our favorite things to do in Gainesville.

 Joe’s favorite beers are Drift English Mile Ale and Nightfall Robust Porter.
 If you can’t decide on a beer, order a license plate tasting tray.
 The brewery has a beer garden setup for relaxing under the Florida sun and an indoor tasting room stocked with board games.

 Go on a guided ranger tour to see the giant great shark’s tooth found at the giant sinkhole and hear the stories behind the name of the park.
 My recommendation is to go early in the morning when the weather is cooler.
 Tip: check the park website to make sure the sinkhole boardwalk is open.